MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-add-a-parameter-to-your-report-report-builder.md

 8. In the Report Data pane, expand the **Parameters** folder.

-Note there is now a report parameter named *\@StoreID*, and a Parameters pane where you can lay out the report parameters.
+There's now a report parameter named *\@StoreID*, and a Parameters pane where you can lay out the report parameters.

 :::image type="content" source="../reporting-services/media/ssrb-parampane.png" alt-text="Screenshot of the StodeID field in the Report Data pane." lightbox="../reporting-services/media/ssrb-parampane.png":::